Baked sweet potato fries can easily end up a limp mess, but amazing oven fries are totally possible when you follow these steps.

 When frying in oil, the chemical process pulls starches to the exterior of the potato and forms a crust.
 Since we don’t get that reaction during the baking process, we have to add our own starch to the exterior of the sweet potatoes.
 We used a blend of corn starch and tapioca starch (and some spices for flavor).

-Finally, we reserved salting for after the fries came out of the oven, since salt draws out moisture and adding it early on can make the fries soggy.
+Finally, we reserve salting for after the fries come out of the oven, since salt draws out moisture and adding it early on can make the fries soggy.
 Be sure to salt them immediately after removing them so they are still nice and hot and the salt sticks.

-No more excuses for floppy fries!
-Follow this advice and you’ll have perfect crispy oven fries by dinnertime!
+No more excuses for floppy fries.
+Follow this advice and you’ll have perfect crispy oven fries by dinnertime.Print

 - Salt, to taste